microbiome/microbiome/vignettes/Preprocessing.md

 ### Merging operations for phyloseq objects

-Aggregate OTUs to higher taxonomic levels, use (on HITChip we use L1/L2 instead of Phylum/Genus):
+Aggregate OTUs to higher taxonomic levels, use (on HITChip we use L1/L2 instead of Phylum/Genus).
+See also [merge_samples and and merge_taxa](http://joey711.github.io/phyloseq/merge.html):

 ```r